Minnesota State Fair Vegan Food Guide

 Island Noodles — Traditional noodles are marked vegan

-JonnyPops — certified gluten-free, several options are vegan including an oat milk pop
+JonnyPops — certified gluten-free, several fruity flavors

 Juanita’s Fajitas — Veggie Fajita, Bean Bowls without cheese